 Making Withdrawal from Heroin More Positive

-Heroin alters the reward pathways in the brain to reinforce continued use, while at the same time, discouraging the absence of the drug.
-This is why the person becomes physically ill and experiences intense cravings for more heroin when the levels in their system drops.
-The greater their dependence, the quicker and more severe these withdrawal symptoms will be.
+Heroin alters the reward pathways in the brain to reinforce continued use.
+This is why someone may become physically ill and experience intense cravings for more heroin when the levels in their system drop.
+The greater their dependence, the quicker and more severe these heroin withdrawal symptoms will be.

-Methadone can relieve the cravings and withdrawal symptoms 24 hours or more on a single daily dose while the person reduces their dependence to heroin and improves their overall health and social functioning.
-Buprenorphine works in similar ways to methadone and both are effective medications that have been made more available to the many people suffering from opioid addictions for easing the discomfort of withdrawals.
+A single dose of this medication can relieve cravings and withdrawal symptoms for 24 hours or more, helping individuals reduce their dependency on heroin and improving their overall health and social functioning.
+Buprenorphine is another medication that might be used.
+It works similarly to methadone.
+Both are effective medications that have been made more available to the many people suffering from opioid addictions.

 Overcoming Fear of Failure

-In order to be able help a heroin addict who doesn’t want treatment, knowing these options and where to find them can be helpful assurances that heroin recovery is possible.
+To help a heroin addict who doesn’t want treatment, knowing these options and where to find them can be a helpful assurance that heroin recovery is possible.

 Interventions

-Coercion into treatment often comes as result of incarceration or an intervention where bottom lines are specified to withdraw support for the addict’s ability to continue using.
-Interventionists specialize in communicating the benefits of heroin treatment and the alternative consequences to help guide the family and the abuser through the process.
+While you can hold an intervention on your own, many rehab centers offer the support of trained interventionists to help the process go more smoothly.
+Interventionists can specialize in communicating the benefits of heroin treatment and the alternative consequences to help guide the family and the abuser through the process.

 the Take-Away